Teoscar Hernández Preview, Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the White Sox pitching staff ranks third in the league.
+- The White Sox pitching staff is third in the league with a collective 9.5 strikeouts per nine innings.

-- The White Sox have the 25th-ranked team ERA among all league pitching staffs (4.73).
+- The White Sox's 4.81 team ERA ranks 26th among all MLB pitching staffs.

-- White Sox pitchers combine to surrender 171 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- White Sox pitchers combine to surrender the fourth-most home runs in baseball (175 total, 1.4 per game).

-- The right-hander last appeared on Wednesday against the Chicago Cubs, when he went four innings, allowing three earned runs while giving up three hits.
+- The right-hander's most recent time out was on Thursday against the Chicago Cubs, when he went seven scoreless innings while allowing three hits.

-- In 12 games this season, the 27-year-old has put up an ERA of 4.47, with 9.1 strikeouts per nine innings.
-Opponents are batting .205 against him.
+- The 32-year-old has put up a 3.26 ERA and 7.5 strikeouts per nine innings across 16 games this season, while allowing a batting average of .234 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.